What is the difference between the Wavefront for Spring Boot freemium cluster and a Wavefront trial?

 - If you are just trying out Wavefront, see Manage Service Accounts to create a service account that has a static token for reporting.
 Once you have the token, add it to the

-- If you want to use Wavefront in a larger deployment, sign-up for a Wavefront trial at www.wavefront.com and see Manage Service Accounts to learn how to create a service account.
+- If you want to use Wavefront in a larger deployment, sign up for [a Wavefront trial] (https://tanzu.vmware.com/observability) and see Manage Service Accounts to learn how to create a service account.
 Next, add the token and URL to the

 application.propertiesfile.
 We can help you with sizing and designing large-scale collection architectures for metrics, histograms, and traces.
 Reach out to us on Slack and join the #springboot public channel for more information.